costis-t/smallProjects/R_Forecasting_with_ARMAX/README.md

 # Analysis
 ## Helicopter view of the data

-As in theory, there seems to be four components in the time series (trend, cycle, seasonal, random term).
+As in theory, there seems to be four components in the time series (trend, cycle, seasonal, random error).
 Data are very noisy.
 Ideally, we'd like to have a large increase during and after the marketing campaings, but this does not happen.
 Since there is an intervention variable (Marketing Campains) an ARMAX model seems appropriate.